k-cicek/ZoomClone/README.md

 - Initialize our NodeJS Project
 - Initialize our first view
 - Create a room id
-- Add the ability to view our own Video
+- The ability to view our own Video
-- Add the ability to allow others to stream their video
+- The ability to allow others to stream their video
 - Add styling
-- Add the ability to create mesages
+- The ability to create mesages
 - Add mute button
 - Add Stop Video button